 (11) Transaction Date Bias

-Use Zoopla to determine if there is bias from using the date when the transaction is completed instead of when it is negotiated in hedonic analysis.
+Use Zoopla to determine if there is a bias from using the date when the transaction is completed instead of when it is negotiated in hedonic analysis.

 References

 Bajari, Patrick and Lanier Benkard.
 2005.
 “Demand Estimation With Heterogeneous Consumers and Unobserved Product Characteristics: A Hedonic Approach.”
 Journal of Political Economy 113(6):1239-1276.